shopsys/shopsys/docs/storefront/gtm/events.md

 ## GtmCreateOrderEventOrderPartType

 This type represents the order part of the GtmCreateOrderEventType.
-It is stored in local storage before redirecting to payment gate, if the user has chosen to pay using a payment that requires a redirect.
+It is stored in local storage before redirecting to the payment gate if the user has chosen to pay using a payment that requires a redirect.

 ```ts
 export type GtmCreateOrderEventOrderPartType = {